simbo1905/thinbus-php-srp-demo/README.md

 Demo of Secure Remote Password (SRP-6a) protocol implementation of a browser authenticating to a PHP server using [Thinbus SRP6a Javascript](https://bitbucket.org/simon_massey/thinbus-srp-js).

 This work is based on [Ruslan Zazvacky's SRP PHP demo](https://github.com/RuslanZavacky/srp-6a-demo)

-The run command starts a webserver the browse to http://localhost:8080/thinbus-srp-js-demo/

 ## License